apache/rya/extras/rya.reasoning/README.md

 The main reasoning logic is located in **org.apache.rya.reasoning**, while MapReduce tools and utilities for interacting with Accumulo are located in **org.apache.rya.reasoning.mr**.
-Reasoning logic makes use of RDF constructs in the **org.openrdf.model** API, in particular: Statement, URI, Resource, and Value.
+Reasoning logic makes use of RDF constructs in the ** org.eclipse.rdf4j.model** API, in particular: Statement, URI, Resource, and Value.

 ### org.apache.rya.reasoning